AriaSalvatrice/AriaModules/README.md

 If the module is active at the time a new fortune is drawn, the values will not change, but a notification a new fortune is available will appear on the **LCD**.
 Using the right-click menu, you can _Initialize_ the module to download the newest fortune.
 Remember to also initialize **Aleister** if in use (whether standalone or in expander mode).

+Using this series of modules to their full extent requires a bit of creative patching, a bit of lateral thinking, but most importantly, friends to share your different interpretations of the same fortune with.

 **The tarot deck used is the Conver – Ben-Dov (CBD) version**.
 The CBD deck was restored in 2008-2011 from the original 18th century deck by tarot expert [Dr. Yoav Ben-Dov's](https://www.cbdtarot.com/).
 It was chosen for its traditional significance, the quality of its imagery, and the simplicity of its broad lines being well suited to VCV's limited vector rendering engine.
 While there is great variety in decks across many different Tarot traditions, Tarot of Marseilles imagery does not vary significantly across decks.
 The exact same subjects are drawn from the same angle, leaving very little room for the artist to re-interpret the themes.
 A few figures are generally depicted nude, and while the style of the CBD deck is obviously neither graphic nor intended to titillate, I took the liberty to slightly alter a few cards to remove details, in particular the Devil's codpiece, as most users will download my plugin without being forewarned about contents a small minority would find upsetting.
 I hope you will understand my decision.